gatsbyjs/gatsby/docs/blog/2018-05-31-open-sourcing-gatsby-workshops/index.md

 * *Good first issue*: Make it clear in tutorial part 0 and workshops that all instructions are built assuming that you have installed [VS Code and Prettier](https://github.com/gatsbyjs/gatsby/issues/5610) because those work well with React
 * [Add a copy button to code examples](https://github.com/gatsbyjs/gatsby/issues/5030) because people often missed backticks if their screen resolution didn’t make the ticks very visible

 We loved hosting workshops and plan to keep developing the resources as we learn.
 We’re so grateful for the workshop attendees and their feedback.

-It is helping the Gatsby community grow!
+And just as a reminder: we will keep improving these workshops and hope you'll help us do that!
+Share your ideas and report how these workshops go for you in the [Open source repo](https://github.com/gatsbyjs/gatsby) through issues and PRs (if you ran into problems with the workshops and/or have ideas of how to improve them) or [Twitter](https://twitter.com/gatsbyjs) if you want to share an upcoming workshops you're running.